Electric and Hybrid buses

 When calculating the cost of noise, comparing combustion engines with electric drive engines reveal dramatic figures.
 Independent studies show cost savings in the range of €0.4/bus km.
 In a year this can add up to millions for the entire city.
 Contact us and we will send you the full report.

 Mobility in the urban environment is a multi-faceted matter, and bus routes can be subject to very different demands.
 Route length, frequency, capacity and local regulations all result in the need for different types of traffic and vehicles.
 Pollution and congestion are growing problems, yet all the time the demand for transportation is increasing.

-At Volvo we are convinced that electromobility will remain a cornerstone in the urban traffic structure for the forseeable future.
-That’s why our offer is extended to include more than just the vehicles.
-Progressive cities will request complete system solutions: high-quality vehicles, relevant services and an open interface infrastructure.
-In these areas, Volvo is at the forefront in R&D, manufacturing and project management.
+At Volvo we are convinced that electromobility will remain a cornerstone in the urban traffic structure for the foreseeable future.
+That’s why our offerings are extended to include more than just the vehicles.
+Progressive cities will request complete system solutions: high-quality vehicles, relevant services and an open-interface infrastructure.
+In these areas, Volvo is a leader in R&D, manufacturing and project management.

 THE DIVERSITY OF CITY MOBILITY

 ELECTRIC BUSES - The zero zones